swannaiden/swannaiden.github.io/projects/project-7.md

 This years challenge is to build a SUMO robot.
 This is a type of robotic competition popular in Japan.
 Although I worked on this project with a team, everything below is a reflection of my work alone.
 This includes: ideation of robot, complete design of robot from sketches to detailed final CAD, electronics, and control systems of the robot.

 The rules document is linked [here](https://drive.google.com/file/d/1RviIKpvqzL3rPcYQZyhix5v6E6ohfgFx/view?usp=sharing); However, the best way to understand is by watching these robots in action.
-Below are some highlight of our sumo robot during the competition.
+Below are some highlights I threw together of our sumo robot during the competition.
+A more complete documentary style team video is coming soon!

 <iframe width="720" height="448" src="https://www.youtube.com/embed/wmIIdW8iw4w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>